Things to do in the city of Kraków (Cracow) with kids

 Why Krakow is worth visiting

-Kraków (in English Krakow or Cracow) is a city located in southern Poland on the Vistula River – the second-largest city in Poland (after Warsaw) in terms of population and area.
+Kraków (in English Krakow or Cracow) is located in southern Poland, the second-largest city in Poland (after Warsaw).
 The former capital of Poland and the seat of Polish kings.
 On one hand, it’s small enough that you don’t feel overwhelmed here.
-On the other hand, it is so rich in history, culture, nature, and tourist attractions that you want to stay here longer or come back again!
+On the other hand, it is so rich in history, culture, nature, and tourist attractions that you want to stay here longer or return!

-The uniqueness of Krakow has been recognized by UNESCO that placed the Historic Centre of Krakow on its list of World Heritage Sites: “The 13th-century merchants’ town has Europe’s largest market square and numerous historical houses, palaces and churches with their magnificent interiors”.
+The uniqueness of Krakow has been recognized by UNESCO, which placed the Historic Centre of Krakow on its list of World Heritage Sites: “The 13th-century merchants’ town has Europe’s largest market square and numerous historical houses, palaces and churches with their magnificent interiors”.

 Finding accommodation in Krakow is easy.
-There are many hotels in different price ranges located close to the main tourist attractions as well as a wide selection of apartments for short rent if you prefer that option.
+There are many hotels in different price ranges close to the main tourist attractions, and a wide selection of apartments for short rent if you prefer that option.

 How to get to Krakow by train, by car, by plane